RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 From [puncrathod](http://www.raspberrypi.org/phpBB3/viewtopic.php?p=159708#p159708):
 > I managed to get perfect sound with retroarch+ lr-snes9x2002 core by defining sdl as the audio backend with 44100 samplerate.
 However I never managed to get the thing run faster than 70% speed during actual gameplay.
 I tested it with lostvikings and when you pause the game the game runs fullspeed and the sound is perfect.
 But while playing the speed goes below 80% and the sound and music gets this echoing sound.
-I'll see if I can make it run at full speed by a little overclock and some addinational video settings.
+I'll see if I can make it run at full speed by a little overclock and some additional video settings.

 * The only /boot/config.txt setting I had was sdtv_mode=2 "I have a pal tv that I use for the pi" I did try increasing the cpu_freq to 900 and core_freq to 450 and that helped a little but still were not getting full speed.